Siddpawar9222/Obsidian-Vault/SpringBoot/003-Spring_Data/002-Spring_ORM/004-Hibernate.md

 # Single Session and Multiple Transactions

-In Hibernate, a single session can have multiple transactions, but only one transaction can be active at a time.
+In Hibernate, <font color="#ffc000">a single session can have multiple transactions, but only one transaction can be active at a time.</font>

 ### How It Typically Works:
 1. **Single Transaction at a Time:**